 As a woman from an ethnic minority background, entering the male-dominated rugby industry, Maggie Alphonsi had the odds stacked against her.
 Add to that a challenging upbringing having been born with club foot, Maggie’s ambitious nature drove her to persevere.
 With sights set on a professional rugby career, Maggie went from a council estate to the World Cup stage.

-Never settling for the success she has achieved, Maggie’s latest ambitions involve championing diversity in sports, and becoming the first woman and black person to securing the role of the Rugby Union President one day.
+Never settling for the success she has achieved, Maggie’s latest ambitions involve championing diversity in sports, and becoming the first woman and black person to secure the role of the Rugby Union President one day.

-Strength comes in many forms, and none more essential than mental resilience.
+Strength comes in many forms, and none is more essential than mental resilience.
 Life can be tough, whether it’s a personal problem or a professional challenge, having mental strength can see individuals prevail through the hardest of circumstances.
 Whilst mental resilience is the key to overcoming life’s barriers, it’s not always easy to achieve.

 Often crediting their superior results in competition on their mental agility, athletes have honed their mental resilience just as much as their physical resilience.
 Getting in the right headspace before a race or game can be the difference between winning and losing, and as speakers, sports professionals instil their winning mindset in their audiences.